vivek9369/vivek9369/README.md

 # 💫 About Me:
-I'm a fresher.<br>I'm a B tech computer science Engineering students.<br>Currently I'm a learning MERN and DSA With Java.<br>The language i know Java python HTML CSS JavaScript.
+I'm a fresher.<br>I'm a B tech computer science Engineering students.

 ## 🌐 Socials: